matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 ## Why Docker

-- Before containers and docker the apps are deployed and run on Application server created on top of physical server.
+- Before containers and docker the apps deployed and run on Application server created on top of physical server.

 ### What is container